apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/similarity.md

 ## <a id="Motivation">Motivation</a> <font size="4"><a href="#toc">[Back to TOC]</a></font> ##

-Similarity queries are widely used in applications where users need to find records that satisfy a similarity predicate, while exact matching is not sufficient.
+Similarity queries are widely used in applications where users need to find objects that satisfy a similarity predicate, while exact matching is not sufficient.
 These queries are especially important for social and Web applications, where errors, abbreviations, and inconsistencies are common.
 As an example, we may want to find all the movies